The Foundation has transitioned to a new application portal. Please read the following instructions carefully before beginning your application.

 - Schools which receive financial support from a church or other religious organizations

 - General operating expenses and/or administrative expenses (including salaries, such as a percentage of an Executive Director's salary)

 - Re-granting projects

 **The Foundation has transitioned to a new online application portal as of September 17, 2021.
 If you have applied previously in our former system you will need to register as a new user.**

 The Davis Family Foundation will only accept applications submitted through our online grant system.

 - Returning users: enter the appropriate email address and password for your organization's account.

-- New users: establish an account; when you establish an account, an automated email will be sent to you with your account password.
-We strongly recommend that each organization establish only one account, which will allow access to all applications, reports, and drafts in one location.
+- New users: will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

-- Please note, if you if you have applied online to the Davis Conservation Foundation, you should use the same login information for the Davis Family Foundation.
+- Please note, if you if you have applied online to the Davis Conservation Foundation or Davis Educational Foundation, you should use the same login information for the Davis Family Foundation.

 Grant Review Process